nitoygo/toy-robot/README.md

     Contains the domain entities such as `Robot` and `Table`
     which are accessed by the use cases.
     * [Services](src/GameServer/Core/Services)
-    Contains the implementation of the core application's use cases
-    such as moving the `Robot` in the `Table`.
+    Contains the implementation of the core use cases as services such as for moving the `Robot` in the `Table`.
     * [Ports](src/GameServer/Core/Ports)
     Contains definition of ports that allow communication between the core and adapters.
   * [Adapters](src/GameServer/Adapters)